hydeiablakey/password-app/readme.md

 Once it's up and running, you can head over to http://localhost:8080/index to login or sign up for an account.

-Once you signup, your information will be added to the database and you can freely start using the passwords page to add your very own passwords.
+This project is still in it's prototype stage, however the idea behind this project is that once you signup, your information will be added to the database.
+From there you would be able to start using the passwords page to add your very own passwords.

 ## Dependencies
 1. npm init